The single edge notch fracture test for viscoelastic elastomers: Summary and final comments

 The strong sensitivity of the results of single edge notch fracture tests on the nonlinear viscoelastic properties of elastomers is due to the fact that the region around the crack front in such tests experiences a wide range of very large stretches and stretch rates --- more so than in other standard fracture tests, such as the ``pure-shear'' and the trousers tests --- that fully probes the non-Gaussian elasticity and the nonlinear viscosity of the elastomer being tested.
 As a corollary of this sensitivity, one can envision using single edge notch fracture tests \emph{not} to measure fracture properties but to indirectly measure viscoelastic properties at large stretches and stretch rates that would be otherwise inaccessible by direct experimental techniques.

-Additionally, the parametric study presented in Section \ref{Sec: Parametric} has served to establish that the classical formula (\ref{RT-formula}) of Rivlin and Thomas\cite{RT53}, together with the approximation (\ref{K-Lambda}) for the numerical factor $K(\mathrm{\Lambda})$ due to Greensmith\cite{Greensmith63} and Lindley\cite{Lindley72}, can be greatly inaccurate when used to estimate the critical tearing energy $T_c$ for elastomers that dissipate energy by deformation and for cracks that are not much smaller than the length and the width of the specimen.
-This result should not come as a surprise, since Rivlin and Thomas\cite{RT53} derived the formula (\ref{RT-formula}) precisely under the premise that energy dissipation (viscous or otherwise) by deformation is absent and that the pre-existing crack is much smaller than the length and the width of the specimen, but much larger than its thickness.
+Additionally, the parametric study presented in Section \ref{Sec: Parametric} has served to establish that the classical formula (\ref{RT-formula}) of \textcite{RT53}, together with the approximation (\ref{K-Lambda}) for the numerical factor $K(\mathrm{\Lambda})$ due to \textcite{Greensmith63} and \textcite{Lindley72}, can be greatly inaccurate when used to estimate the critical tearing energy $T_c$ for elastomers that dissipate energy by deformation and for cracks that are not much smaller than the length and the width of the specimen.
+This result should not come as a surprise, since \textcite{RT53} derived the formula (\ref{RT-formula}) precisely under the premise that energy dissipation (viscous or otherwise) by deformation is absent and that the pre-existing crack is much smaller than the length and the width of the specimen, but much larger than its thickness.

-The comparisons with experiments presented in Section \ref{Sec:Result-Experiments} have also served to add to previous validation results for other tests and materials\cite{SLP23a,SLP23b,SLP23c} and thus they have provided further evidence that the Griffith criticality condition (\ref{Gc-0}) may indeed be the condition that governs when large cracks grow in viscoelastic elastomers subjected to arbitrary quasi-static loading conditions.
+The comparisons with experiments presented in Section \ref{Sec:Result-Experiments} have also served to add to previous validation results for other tests and materials \parencite{SLP23a,SLP23b,SLP23c} and thus they have provided further evidence that the Griffith criticality condition (\ref{Gc-0}) may indeed be the condition that governs when large cracks grow in viscoelastic elastomers subjected to arbitrary quasi-static loading conditions.

 To conclusively establish whether the Griffith criticality condition (\ref{Gc-0}) is ``the law of the land'', more comparisons with experiments on different elastomers under different types of loadings would be essential.
 In this regard, we emphasize that a key implication of (\ref{Gc-0}) is that any rate effects on the nucleation of fracture from large pre-existing cracks in elastomers are due to their nonlinear viscoelastic behavior.
-This, we hope, will motivate experimentalists and theoreticians alike to thoroughly characterize the nonlinear viscoelasticity of elastomers over large ranges of stretches and stretch rates --- and \emph{not} just within the classical limited setting of small deformations, as most often done\cite{Persson2024}, which is insufficient to analyze fracture --- so as to help establishing whether all rate effects observed in the fracture of elastomers are indeed of a viscous nature.
+This, we hope, will motivate experimentalists and theoreticians alike to thoroughly characterize the nonlinear viscoelasticity of elastomers over large ranges of stretches and stretch rates --- and \emph{not} just within the classical limited setting of small deformations, as most often done \parencite{Persson2024}, which is insufficient to analyze fracture --- so as to help establishing whether all rate effects observed in the fracture of elastomers are indeed of a viscous nature.

-\section{Acknowledgements}
+\paragraph{Acknowledgements}